Shopping for a headboard? Try this idea.

 If you love the idea of using a textile for a headboard, but want more structure, the cloth could be attached to a headboard.
 In this East Hampton bedroom, a vintage Dutch iron canopy bed has a Kuba cloth clamped to its back to create a headboard, adding interesting artisan texture:

-And for a more casual approach, simply drape an interesting fabric over an upholstered headboard.
+For a more casual approach, simply drape an interesting fabric over an upholstered headboard.
 Here’s an example from a New York City apartment bedroom design where an artisan textile lends subtle pattern to neutral bedding:

 Okay, this one is a footboard, but it still gives you the idea of draping fabric over a metal bed frame.
 Vintage damask curtains hung on an antique iron bed create unexpected drama in this historic Italian farmhouse: